JamesJHPark/Travel-Destination-Builder/README.md

 ## Phase 4: Task 3
 - Problem 3: As per note above, the following names changed from: FormListener -> PanelListener and FormPanel -> InteractivePanel.
-I have identified there were 6 separate associations to the FormListener(now, PanelListener) interfaces (these were previously named:
+I have identified there were 6 separate associations to the FormListener(PanelListener) interfaces (these were previously named:
-FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave) within the FormPanel(now, InteractivePanel) class
+FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave) within the FormPanel(InteractivePanel) class.
 I realized all of these 6 interfaces essentially specified the same behavior.
 Thus, I have removed the extra interfaces to a single PanelListener interface.
 This removal would improve the cohesion and eliminated the need of separate associations to the 6 separate FormListener interfaces within the InteractivePanel class.